Skip to content

 New Voice Connections Module

-• This includes additional failover and new load balancing options for accounts using SIP peering, improved account and group based registered trunking.
+• This includes additional failover and new load balancing options for accounts using SIP peering, improved account and group based registered trunking and portal configuration for BYOC Genesys and Twilio Trunks.

 SIP Peering